bhj/cdgraphics/README.md

 A [CD Graphics (CD+G)](https://en.wikipedia.org/wiki/CD%2BG) implementation in JavaScript that draws to an HTML5 canvas.
 It's based on the [player by Luke Tucker](https://github.com/ltucker/html5_karaoke) and incorporates rendering improvements from [Keith McKnight's fork](https://github.com/kmck/karaoke).

-* Uses [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) and an offscreen canvas for improved playback performance
+* Uses [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) and an offscreen canvas for better performance
 * Has a `sync` method for synchronizing to an audio element
+* ES2015 compatible
 * Not designed for server-side rendering

 Installation